greenfrog2001/PyAd/README.md

 3. Get information about weather
    How to: type in "weather <city>"

+4. Play video from Youtube
+   How to: type in "youtube <search keywords>"

-4. Return answer with both texts and sounds.
+5. Return answer with both texts and sounds.

 ## FAQ